GeniXCMS/genixcms-docs/docs/api/install.class.md

 > This Documentation is still need improvement.

-The Install Class used when we do install the script.
+The Install Class used to install the script.
+It contains some method.

+## Make Config Method

+This method will create a config file inside `inc/config/` during the installation proccess.
+Data was taken from session.